gem/oq-engine/doc/adv-manual/logic_trees.rst

   323,ACCCC~BB,3.1111853e-03

 For each realization there is a ``branch_path`` string which is split in two parts separated by a tilde.
-The left part describe the branches of the source model logic tree and the right part the branches of the gmpe logic tree.
+The left part describes the branches of the source model logic tree and the right part the branches of the gmpe logic tree.
 In past versions of the engine the branch path was using directly the branch IDs, so it was easy to assess the correspondence